- AJ Products UK

 Assessing the space

+In smaller boardrooms, consider round or oval-shaped tables instead of large rectangular ones to save space.
 Choose modular furniture that can easily be reconfigured for different purposes.
-For example, smaller tables that can be pushed together or separated allow you to quickly switch between boardroom and breakout formats.
+For example, smaller tables that can be pushed

 Choosing the Right Furniture

-Flexible furniture — such as modular tables or mobile units — allows you to adapt the room layout for each meeting.
+Flexible furniture, such as modular tables or mobile units, allows you to adapt the room layout for each meeting.
 This is especially important if your team uses the space for a mix of presentations, brainstorming sessions, and hybrid meetings.
+Don’t forget privacy pods or lounge seating in adjacent break areas for downtime and individual focus periods.

 Optimising Acoustics